-Why is it so Hard to Deliver a Consistent Dose of CBD?
+Why is it so Hard to Deliver Consistency in CBD Dosing?

-Only 51% of the 47 CBD products that were tested by Leafly & Confidence Analytics provided the dosage promised on the label.
-This raises an interesting question, why is it so difficult to provide an exact dosage in every capsule, edible, and vape cartridge that delivers the label amount of CBD?
+Only 51% of the 47 CBD products that were tested by Leafly & Confidence Analytics provided the CBD dosing promised on the label.
+This raises an interesting question, why is it so difficult to provide an exact dosage in every capsule, edible, and vape cartridge that delivers the labeled amount of CBD?
 The president of Bloom Farms, a cannabis organization in California, Sally Nichols, spoke briefly on the situation.
 Nichols stated, “it’s a brand-new industry, so many of the hemp farmers are sowing their first crops”.
 CBD products currently exist in an industry that is unregulated, meaning that anyone can fill a tincture bottle or capsule and claim it contains CBD which creates inconsistent CBS dosing between manufacturers and even crops.

 3 CBD Market Categories

-3. The third market, products that contain less than 0.3% THC, are available nation-wide at gas stations and convenient stores.
-CBD products that contain less than 0.3% THC that are available nation- wide are the least accurate when it comes to dosage accuracy.
+3. The third market, products that contain less than 0.3% THC, are available nation-wide at gas stations and convenience stores.
+CBD products that contain less than 0.3% THC that are available nationwide are the least accurate when it comes to CBD dosing accuracy.

 FDA Regulation Coming Soon

-The U.S. Food and Drug Administration (FDA), alarmed by the exploding popularity CBD and the reports of adulterated CBD products, have accelerated the process for establishing regulations on CBD.
+The U.S. Food and Drug Administration (FDA), alarmed by the exploding popularity CBD and the reports of adulterated CBD products, have accelerated the process for establishing CBD dosing regulations.

 However, these regulations are not expected to be ready for implementation until early 2020, leaving the majority of consumers in the dark until then.